 FOREWORD

-The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) recognises that training in all aspects of Marine Aids to Navigation (AtoN) service delivery, from inception through installation and maintenance to replacement or removal at the end of a planned life-cycle, is critical to the consistent provision of that AtoN service.
+The International Organization for Marine Aids to Navigation (IALA) recognizes that training in all aspects of Marine Aids to Navigation (AtoN) service delivery, from inception through installation and maintenance to replacement or removal at the end of a planned life-cycle, is critical to the consistent provision of that AtoN service.

-Under the SOLAS Convention, Chapter 5, Regulation 13, paragraph 2; Contracting Governments, mindful of their obligations published by the International Maritime Organisation, undertake to consider international recommendations and guidelines when establishing Marine Aids to Navigation.
+Under the SOLAS Convention, Chapter 5, Regulation 13, paragraph 2; Contracting Governments, mindful of their obligations published by the International Maritime Organization, undertake to consider international recommendations and guidelines when establishing Marine Aids to Navigation.
 As such publications should include recommendations on the training and qualification of AtoN technicians, IALA has adopted Recommendation R0141 on Standards for Training and Certification of AtoN personnel.

 IALA Committees working closely with the IALA World Wide Academy have developed a series of model courses for AtoN personnel having R0141 Level 2 technician functions.
-This model course on buoy moorings should be read in conjunction with the Training Overview Document IALA WWA.L2.0 which contains standard guidance for the conduct of all Level 2 model courses
+This model course on buoy moorings should be read in conjunction with the Training Overview Document IALA WWA C2000 which contains standard guidance for the conduct of all Level 2 model courses

-This model course is intended to provide national members and other appropriate authorities charged with the provision of AtoN services with specific guidance on the training of AtoN technicians in buoy moorings.
+This model course is intended to provide members state and other appropriate authorities charged with the provision of AtoN services with specific guidance on the training of AtoN technicians in buoy moorings.

 Assistance in implementing this and other model courses may be obtained from the IALA World Wide Academy at the following address: